sympy/sympy/doc/src/tutorial/preliminaries.rst

    at http://live.sympy.org, or the shell at the bottom right of this documentation page.

 You will need to install SymPy first.
-See :ref:`installation`.
+See the :ref:`installation guide
+<installation>`.

 Alternately, you can just use the SymPy Live Sphinx extension to run the code blocks in the browser.
 For example, click on the green "Run code block in